amirsciammas/interview-mlops-engineer/README.md

 pip install -r requirements_dev.txt
 ```

-We have better quality but code changes might break the training and prediction scripts so to make sure lets add tests for the training and prediction.
+We have better quality but code changes might break the training and prediction scripts so to make sure let's add tests for the training and prediction.

 ### Adding tests

 To make sure that further changes to the code don't break it we are going to add tests for both scripts.
 For this we install `pytest`, add it to `requirements_dev.txt`, create an empty `conftest.py` and a `tests` folder.

-Then we will create two scripts one for `train.py` as `test_train.py` and one for `predict.py` as `test_predict.py`.
+Then we will create two scripts, one for `train.py` as `test_train.py` and one for `predict.py` as `test_predict.py`.

 An example for the `get_data` function at `train.py`: